-Lawyers Serving Brooklyn, The Bronx, Manhattan, Queens, Staten Island, New York and New Jersey
+Lawyer Serving Brooklyn, The Bronx, Manhattan, Queens, Staten Island, New York And New Jersey

 If you or a loved one has been injured in a train accident in New York or New Jersey, please remember that you have limited time in which to file a claim and bring a lawsuit against the responsible parties.
-At The Law Offices of David J. Hernandez & Associates, we have had years of success dealing with the NYTCA, NJT and other government agencies on behalf of our clients and will fight for you to receive the compensation you deserve for your injuries and loss.
-We accept all personal injury cases including all kinds of train accident cases on a contingency basis, meaning that you pay no attorney fees unless we recover money for you.
-Give us a call at 718-509-6816 or contact us online today for a free consultation with one of our experienced train accident attorneys who will explain your rights and options.
+At the Law Offices of David J. Hernandez & Associates, we have had years of success dealing with the NYCTA, NJT and other government agencies on behalf of our clients and will fight for you to receive the compensation you deserve for your injuries and loss.
+We accept all personal injury cases, including all kinds of train accident cases on a contingency basis, meaning that you pay no attorney fees unless we recover money for you.
+Give us a call at 347-318-4935 or contact us online today for a free consultation with an experienced train accident attorney who will explain your rights and options.